-HM Revenue & Customs is searching for a select number of businesses to take part in its Making Tax Digital for VAT pilot set to start in April 2018.
+HM Revenue & Customs is searching for a select number of accountants and tax adivsers to take part in its Making Tax Digital for VAT pilot set to start in April 2018.

-As part of the trial, businesses will submit their VAT return using the new digital system with HMRC providing help if businesses need it.
+Those taking part in the trial will submit their clients' VAT returns using the new digital system with HMRC providing help if required.

 In return those taking part can will be able to: